Backing my first Kickstarter project: JustMount and TidyTilt+

 I’m sure you, like many, have heard about a crowd-funding site named Kickstarter.
 The key role of Kickstarter is to help fund creative projects in all sorts of industries.
-Surely, technology is a showcase there, but the site includes many other creative endeavors including films, fashion, photography among many others.
+Surely, technology is a showcase there, but the site includes many other creative endeavours including films, fashion, photography among many others.
 The process of funding a project is done by offering rewards (usually the product) and having a goal (usually the cost of production).
-If the project receives 100% of it’s goal, those who have paid into the project, or “backers” are billed and sent rewards.
+If the project receives 100% of its goal, those who have paid into the project, or “backers” are billed and sent rewards.
 Kickstarter takes a 5% fee on the total funds collected and the project comes to life.
-You might think this is like a shopping site, Kickstarter is strongly against being labeled as a store.
+You might think this is like a shopping site, Kickstarter is strongly against being labelled as a store.
 While the many projects I’ve come across have seemed interesting – today is the first time I’ve backed one.
 Read on for more about my experiences with this new idea in funding.

 This wasn’t easy.
-I had known for a while I wanted to back something, ,but it was difficult to find that one project that catches your interest.
+I had known for a while I wanted to back something, , but it was difficult to find that one project that catches your interest.
 On Kickstarter, projects are given a single page to sell an idea.
 This page contains a video and a number of images, details and answers to basic questions.
-The content appears much the same way a blog article might look – so the project’s life depends on the quality and clarity of information presented.
+The content appears much the same way a blog article might look – so the project’s life depends on the quality and clarity of the information presented.
 If the goal is too high, the project may not get there.
 If the rewards are overly costly, the backers may not pay for them.
 The delicate nature of a project’s presentation is likely why most fail on Kickstarter (to the tune of 56%).

 The project that finally captured my attention was JustMount.

 Update: The makers of JustMount and TidyTilt+, TT Design Labs, were acquired by Logitech on June 6.
 The project itself is actually showing on the Logitech site.